Join us to explore the possibilities!

 Do you want to take a closer look at WashU’s undergraduate schools and programs?
 Or are you already interested in a specific area of study?

-Join us for our Virtual Theme Weeks this summer!
+Join us for our Virtual Theme Weeks this fall!
 Each week, we will host a variety of online events (via Zoom and Instagram) where you can learn more about a specific academic area and special opportunities and experiences at WashU.

 Explore WashU’s Sam Fox School of Design & Visual Arts through our programs this week.

 Join Rachel Youn, admissions counselor for the Sam Fox School of Visual Arts & Design, and a current student for a virtual tour to learn more about the Sam Fox buildings and community.

 Join us to learn more about the academic programs and opportunities available in the Sam Fox School of Design & Visual Arts College of Art.